omidfarhang/omid.dev/content/posts/2010-10-29-gnome-developers-attack-canonicals-ubuntu-decision.en.md

 lang: en
 category: techblog
 ---
 Many Ubuntu users will undoubtedly have strong opinions on Canonical’s recent proposal to replace the GNOME desktop with Unity in the Ubuntu 11.04 release.
-But for the programmers behind GNOME, one of the open-source community’s most important projects, the announcement might prove to be even more upsetting.  <a href="http://blogs.gnome.org/mccann" target="_blank">Jon McCann</a>, lead designer for GNOME Shell, recently shared his thoughts on this topic with us–and he was none too charitable in his comments on Canonical.
+But for the programmers behind GNOME, one of the open-source community’s most important projects, the announcement might prove to be even more upsetting.
+[Jon McCann](http://blogs.gnome.org/mccann), lead designer for GNOME Shell, recently shared his thoughts on this topic with us–and he was none too charitable in his comments on Canonical.
 Read on for details.

-<a href="http://live.gnome.org/GnomeShell" target="_blank">GNOME Shell</a>, of course, is the new desktop interface on which GNOME developers are currently hard at work as the next big step for one of the Linux world’s most popular desktop environments.
+[GNOME Shell](http://live.gnome.org/GnomeShell), of course, is the new desktop interface on which GNOME developers are currently hard at work as the next big step for one of the Linux world’s most popular desktop environments.
 GNOME Shell introduces a number of innovative interface concepts that, if successful, could truly redefine the way users interact with their operating system.

 Unity, meanwhile, is an interface developed by Canonical that borrows many of its ideas from GNOME Shell.
 Canonical began work on Unity last spring, and introduced it as the default interface for Ubuntu Netbook Edition in the Ubuntu 10.10 release, which debuted a few weeks ago.